Netflix/lemur/docs/quickstart/index.rst

 .. _InitializingLemur:

 .. note::
     For this guide we assume you will use the `postgres` user to connect to your database, when deploying to a VM or container this is often all you will need.
-If you have a shared database it is recommend you give Lemur it's own user.
+If you have a shared database it is recommend you give Lemur its own user.

 .. note::
     Postgres 9.4 or greater is required as Lemur relies advanced data columns (e.g. JSON Column type)